speedyturkey/porthole/README.md

 Since any database connection requires several parameters, database configs are defined as their own sections.
 The parameters required in a given section depend on which RDBMS is being defined.
 The full list of parameters is as follows:

 * Section header - e.g. [Production] - This is a descriptive label which will identify a given connection.
 * rdbms - The type of RDBMS.
-Currently supported options include mysql, postgresql, and sqlite.
+Currently supported options include mysql, postgresql, mssql, and sqlite.
 * host - The connection string or endpoint.
 For sqlite, this is the database file name.
-* port - Usually defaults to 3306 for mysql.
+* port - Usually defaults to 3306 for mysql and 5432 for postgresql.
 Not used for sqlite but set to 0 by default.
 * user - The account name for the database user.
 * password - The user's password.
 * database - This is for postgresql only.
 The name of the database to connect to (e.g. `public`).